The microdisplay, reinvented.

 Optical Compatibility

-Works with standard waveguides, lenses, and combiners.
+Designed for compatibility with existing waveguides, lenses, and combiners

 Placeholder icon with four arrows pointing outward from the center